-When it comes to handling your secure information it can be quite the pain trying to find a way to destroy everything in the best way possible.
+When it comes to handling your secure information, it can be quite a pain trying to find a way to destroy everything in the best way possible.
 There are plenty of ways that you can destroy your paperwork, but what is the best way for you to make sure that everything is completely destroyed?
 Some people look into shredding their paperwork, while others will refer to burning it.
-Depending on where you live, either of these options can be feasible.
+But is burning your paper safe, effective, or even legal?

 What is the safest way to handle your documents?
 Definitely professional shredding.
 When it comes to burning all of your paperwork, it can actually be more of a hassle than you would think.
 Also, having a pile of paperwork catch on fire obviously isn’t the safest option.
 There are heavy fines and penalties for starting a fire, even unintentionally.

 We spoke to the Colorado Division of Fire Prevention and Control (DFPC) regarding the practice of burning paper.
 Not only was this practice deemed extremely unsafe and harmful to the environment, it’s also illegal in many states.
 Please read our full interview with expert commentary, or watch the video for more information.